To get started with Docker on Oracle Linux, make sure you meet the prerequisites, then install Docker.

 users to run Docker commands and for other optional configuration steps.

-To upgrade Docker, first run sudo yum makecache fast
+To upgrade Docker, first run sudo yum makecache fast, then follow the

 installation instructions, choosing the new version you want